survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Plugins can have plugins

-A plugin can provide hooks of its own. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) is a nice example of a plugin providing its own plugin interface.
+A plugin can provide hooks of its own. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) is a good example of a plugin providing its own plugin interface.

 ## Plugins can run compilers of their own

-In special cases, like [offline-plugin](https://www.npmjs.com/package/offline-plugin), it makes sense to run a child compiler.
+In specific cases, like [offline-plugin](https://www.npmjs.com/package/offline-plugin), it makes sense to run a child compiler.
 It gives full control over related entries and output.
 Arthur Stolyar, the author of the plugin, has explained [the idea of child compilers at Stack Overflow](https://stackoverflow.com/questions/38276028/webpack-child-compiler-change-configuration).

 ## Conclusion

 When you begin to design a plugin, spend time studying existing plugins that are close enough.
 Develop plugins piece-wise so that you validate one piece at a time.
-Studying webpack source can give more insight given it's a collection of plugins itself.
+Studying webpack source can give more insight, given it's a collection of plugins itself.

 To recap: